oscarvargash/biol_550_2022/week_11/README.md

 summary(costus_trees)
 ```

-Now we can organize our data on transitions so we can create comparative histogram
+Now we can organize our data on transitions so we can create a comparative histogram

 ```
 bee_2_humm <- as.data.frame(transitions$Tr.B.H)